ietf-tapswg/api-drafts/draft-ietf-taps-interface.md

 #### ReceiveError {#receive-error}

 ~~~
-Connection -> ReceiveError<messageContext, reason?>
+Connection -> ReceiveError<messageContext?, reason?>
 ~~~

-A ReceiveError occurs when data is received by the underlying Protocol Stack that cannot be fully retrieved or parsed, or when some other indication is received that reception has failed.
-In contrast, conditions that irrevocably lead to the termination of the Connection are instead signaled using ConnectionError (see {{termination}}).
+A ReceiveError occurs when data is received by the underlying Protocol Stack that cannot be fully retrieved or parsed, and when it is useful for the application to be notified of such errors can be useful.
+For example, a ReceiveError can indicate that a Message (identified via the optionally passed MessageContext) that was being partially received previously, but had not completed, encountered an error and will not be completed.
+This can be useful for the application, which may want to use this error as a hint to remove the previously received Message part(s) from its memory.
+As another example, if an incoming Message does not fulfill the Required Minimum Corruption Protection Coverage for Receiving property (see {{conn-recv-checksum}}), an application can use this error as a hint to inform the peer application to adjust the Sending Corruption Protection Length property (see {{msg-checksum}}).

-The ReceiveError event passes an optional associated MessageContext.
-This can indicate that a Message that was being partially received previously, but had not completed, encountered an error and will not be completed.
+In contrast, internal protocol reception errors (e.g., loss causing retransmissions in TCP) are not signalled by this Event.
+Conditions that irrevocably lead to the termination of the Connection are signaled using ConnectionError (see {{termination}}).

 ### Receive Message Properties {#recv-meta}